yags/yags/README.md

     to your computer (i.e. that you are the root of the system or that you are using your PC or Mac).
 If this is not the case, you can also install YAGS under your user directory.
-For instance, if your user directory is /home/joe/ then you can create a subdirectory /home/joe/gaplocal/ and hence your YAGS's installation directory will be /home/joe/gaplocal/pkg/yags/.
-Then you can start GAP using gap -l ";/home/joe/gaplocal" so that GAP knows where your YAGS is.
+For instance, if your user directory is `/home/joe/` then you can create a subdirectory `/home/joe/gaplocal/` and hence your YAGS's installation directory will be `/home/joe/gaplocal/pkg/yags/`.
+Then you can start GAP using `gap -l ";/home/joe/gaplocal"` so that GAP knows where your YAGS is.

 # Citing YAGS